-But for the rest of us, social media can be a bit of a mystery box because social media platforms, apart from helping us win an online reputation, can also lead to unexpected consequences if we don’t follow a set of guidelines.
-So, it is of paramount importance that all healthcare workers, including nurses, understand their NMC guidelines and local policies when using social media platforms for professional purposes.
+But for the rest of us, social media can be a mystery box because social media platforms, apart from helping us win an online reputation, can also lead to unexpected consequences if we don’t follow a set of guidelines.
+So, it is paramount that all healthcare workers, including nurses, understand their NMC guidelines and local policies when using social media platforms for professional purposes.

 According to James Gillespie of the Center for Healthcare Innovation, “health care providers can use social media to partner with patients, families, and communities to effectively meet patients’ needs.
 The voice of the patient must be heard to provide patient-centered care.”